lossyrob/vtt-to-md/.paw/work/vtt-to-md-cli/Docs.md

 The VTT format doesn't support multiple speakers within a single cue in standard usage.
 If a VTT file somehow contains mid-cue speaker changes, the tool will only recognize the first speaker for that cue.

-**Timestamp Mode "Each" Behavior**
+**Timestamp Behavior**

-When using `--include-timestamps each`, the tool currently shows the first timestamp with the full consolidated text for each speaker turn.
-A more sophisticated approach might split the text by timestamp, but this would complicate the consolidation logic and is not necessary for the primary use case.
+When timestamps are enabled, the tool prints the first timestamp of each consolidated speaker turn.
+This is a deliberate consequence of cue consolidation (original cue boundaries are not preserved).

 **File Association Configuration**